scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

    |                | documentaries, biographies                              |
    +----------------+---------------------------------------------------------+

-The favorites topics for this essay were more difficult to categorize than the self-summaries.
+The topics for this essay were less distinctive than the topics for the self-summaries.
 In some cases, genres (or media) overlapped.
 For example, the "TV-comedies-0" group included "The Walking Dead," which is a drama.
 There was also overlap between groups.
 This might suggest that the number of NMF components was too high, but the granularity these topics provided was used for further analyses.
 We created superordinate groupings from the topics from which we extracted distinctive tokens for particular demographic groups.
-We'll first examine the distribution over topics by sex.
+We first examined the distribution over topics by sex.

 .. figure:: favorites-sex.png